Why Positive Parenting?

 When I was 39 weeks pregnant with my first child, I went back to university to study a Bachelor of Education and was fascinated by the way children’s brains develop and what influences their development.
-I looked hard into the parent/child relationship and found that a strong relationship with just one parent builds resilience, empathy, self-confidence and love.
+I looked hard into the parent/child relationship and found that a strong relationship with even just one parent builds resilience, empathy, self-confidence and love.

 What is Positive Parenting?

 Positive Parenting is a holistic parenting philosophy based on Adlerian theory that encourages parents to be kind and firm, respectful, encouraging, non-punitive and non-permissive.
-It empowers parents through a collection of parenting tools to help deal with temper tantrums, sibling rivalry, power struggles and morning and bedtime routines with no punishment, no rewards, no smacking, no time out and no praise.
+It empowers parents through a collection of parenting tools to help deal with temper tantrums, sibling rivalry, power struggles and morning and bedtime routines with no punishment, no rewards, no smacking, no time outs and no praise.